-This small cavity in the cliff was only accessible by a ladder or a rope.
+This small cavity in the rock face was only accessible by a ladder or a rope.

-These guard posts were scattered at regular intervals along the river.
+These guard posts were placed at regular intervals along the river.

-The watchmen communicated with each others by blowing a horn or by visual signals.
+This allowed the watchmen to communicate with each others by blowing a horn or by visual signals.

-Their signal warned the farmers who gathered their animals grazing in the valley and brough them in the safe shelters.
+Their signal indeed warned the farmers who then gathered their animals grazing in the valley and brought them in the safe shelters.

 Château fort du Petit-Marzac

-Petit Marzac and the village were both during the invasions of the 8th and 9th century in order to offer protection to the villagers of the surrounding area.
+Petit Marzac was also built during the invasions of the 8th and 9th century in order to offer protection to the villagers of the valley.

-It stood on top of the cliff and was surrounded by a dried moat, which is still partially visible.
+It stood atop the cliff and was encompassed within a dried moat, which is still partially visible.

-The Sireuil Family reinforced the fortifications of the castle in the 13th century.
+The Sireuil Family reinforced the castle fortifications in the 13th century.

-The village and its fortress were often under siege or attacked during the Hundred Years War; villagers had to fend for themselves and be self-sufficient.
+The village and its fortress were often under siege or attacked during the Hundred Years War and villagers had therefore to fend for themselves and be self-sufficient.

 However, the English seized the church of Tursac and Petit Marzac in 1335 and used it as a base for raiding Périgord.

 Lord Beynac recaptured it in 1354 and the fortress remained in his family until the 17th century.